udevbe/greenfield/compositor-proxy/README.md

                                                       Optional.
 Default: "0.0.0.0".
   --bind-port=PORT                                The port to listen on.
                                                       Optional.
 Default "8081".
-  --allow-origin=ORIGIN                           CORS allowed origins, used when doing cross-origin requests.
+  --allow-origin=ORIGIN                           CORS allowed client origins, used when doing cross-origin requests.
 Value can be comma seperated domains.
                                                       Optional.
 Default "localhost:8080".
   --base-url=URL                                  The public base url to use when other services connect to this endpoint.
                                                       Optional.
 Default "ws://localhost:8081".